Mitigating Included- and Omitted-Variable Bias in Estimates of Disparate Impact: Discussion

 By foregrounding the role of risk in understanding disparities, we have aimed to clarify some of the thorny conceptual issues at the heart of disparate impact analysis.
-Though there are still important unresolved questions, we believe that our general statistical approach provides practitioners with a tractable way to assess disparities in many domains while avoiding some of the pitfalls with traditional methods.
-Looking forward, we hope this work spurs further theoretical and empirical research at the intersection of statistics, law, and public policy.
+While there are still important unresolved questions, we believe that our statistical approach provides practitioners with a tractable way to assess disparities in many domains while avoiding some important pitfalls of traditional methods.
+Looking forward, we hope this work spurs further theoretical and empirical research on discrimination at the intersection of statistics, economics, law, and public policy.